-Wine 1.9.9 Development Released.
-Wine team has announced the latest development release 1.9.9 released.
+Wine 2.0 Stable Released.
+Wine team has announced the latest stable release 2.0 on Jan 24, 2017.
 Its source code is available for download from its official site.
 Wine is an Open Source implementation of the Windows API and will always be free software.
 Approximately half of source code is written by its volunteers, and remaining effort sponsored by commercial interests, especially CodeWeavers.

-This article will help you to install Wine 1.9.9 Development Release on Ubuntu, Debian and LinuxMint based systems.
+This article will help you to install Wine 2.0 Stable Release on Ubuntu, Debian, and LinuxMint based systems.

 1. Installing Prerequisite

-First we recommend to upgrade your system packages after that install build-essential package which provides most of common developement packages for your system.
+First, we recommend upgrading your system packages after that install build-essential package which provides most of the common development packages for your system.

 $ sudo apt-get update && apt-get upgrade $ sudo apt-get install build-essential